Preparedness Advice Blog

 With summer coming, now is a good time to think about increasing your water storage.
 One practical way if you are planning to bug in, is to get the 275-gallon water totes.
 They are a heavy-duty plastic container surrounded by a metal cage.
 They measure 48 inches by 39 inches and are 46 inches high.
 They come with a valve at the bottom that can be reconfigured to allow you attach a garden hose.
 This a very compact way to store a lot of water.

-The containers are stackable, but will weight approximately 2300 pounds when filled. …Read More...
+The containers are stackable, but will weight approximately 2300 pounds when filled.
+I have used them and like them. …Read More...